Katie Thistleton

-Katie Lorna Thistleton (born 13 May 1989) is an English television and radio presenter, National Council for the Training of Journalists (NCTJ) qualified journalist and author, best known for her work across the CBBC channel.
-She presents Life Hacks and The Official Chart: First Look on BBC Radio 1 alongside Vick Hope.
+Katie Lorna Thistleton is an English television and radio presenter, journalist and author, best known for her work across BBC Radio 1 and previously CBBC.
+She currently co-hosts Radio 1's Going Home with Vick, Katie and Jamie, having previously been host of Life Hacks and The Official Chart: First Look alongside Vick Hope.

 Early life

 Born in Manchester, Thistleton attended Droylsden High School for Girls.
-Thistleton graduated from the University of Salford with a degree in English and Creative Writing along with fellow star Lauren Layfield, before qualifying as a NCTJ certified journalist after studying at News Associates, Manchester.
+Thistleton graduated from the University of Salford with a degree in English and Creative Writing along with fellow presenter Lauren Layfield, before qualifying as a NCTJ certified journalist after studying at News Associates, Manchester.

 Thistleton previously worked for the NHS Pennine Care mental health trust.

 Career

 Television

 Thistleton is best known for her work presenting in CBBC HQ, hosting the live 'bits in between the shows'.
 She has done this since she was headhunted for the job in 2013 whilst working behind the scenes for CBBC as a PA and Researcher.

 She hosts the CBBC Book Club on the CBBC channel.
-The Book Club role has seen Thistleton interviewing many leading authors, including David Baddiel, Debbie McGee, Cressida Cowell, Jeff Kinney, Michael Rosen, Holly Smale, and Jacqueline Wilson.
+The Book Club role has seen Thistleton interviewing many leading authors, including David Baddiel, Cressida Cowell, Jeff Kinney, Michael Rosen, Holly Smale, and Jacqueline Wilson.

 Thistleton has also appeared on a variety of CBBC shows, including All Over the Place, Blue Peter, Jedward's Big Adventure, The Dog Ate My Homework, and Sam & Mark's Big Friday Wind-Up.
 In March 2019, Katie Thistleton announced she would be leaving CBBC to focus on new projects.
 Her last day was on 29 March.

 Away from children's television, Thistleton has also appeared on Celebrity Eggheads, Celebrity Mastermind, and Children in Need.
+In December 2024, she came third in a celebrity edition of PopMaster TV, behind fellow BBC radio presenters OJ Borg and Bob Harris.

 Literary roles

-In addition to her televised literary work, Thistleton also hosts author events organised by publishing houses, including Hachette, HarperCollins, and Penguin.
+In addition to her televised literary work, Thistleton has hosted author events organised by publishing houses, including Hachette, HarperCollins, and Penguin.

-Thistleton is a regular at literary festivals, including the Edinburgh Literary Festival and Hay Festival.
+Thistleton has been a regular at literary festivals, including the Edinburgh Literary Festival and Hay Festival.
 She has also judged The Blue Peter Book Awards and The Royal Society Young People's Book Prize.

-Mental-health ambassador
+Mental-health ambassador and counsellor

-Thistleton raises mental health awareness.
-She is an ambassador for mental health charities Young Minds and Place2Be.
+Thistleton has worked to raise mental health awareness.
+She has been an ambassador for the mental health charities Young Minds and Place2Be.

 Radio

 From May to December 2017, Thistleton hosted BBC Radio 1's The Surgery alongside Radha Modgil.

-Thistleton currently hosts Life Hacks and The Official Chart: First Look on Radio 1 alongside Vick Hope.
+Thistleton hosted Life Hacks and The Official Chart: First Look on Radio 1 alongside Vick Hope from 2017 to 2024, as well as her show on Friday and Saturday mornings from 2022 to 2024.

-Thistleton regularly co-hosts Going Home with Vick and Jordan on BBC Radio 1 when either Hope or Jordan North is absent with the remaining half of the duo.
+Thistleton regularly co-hosted Going Home with Vick and Jordan on BBC Radio 1 when either Hope or Jordan North was absent.
+When North left the station, she joined the show permanently alongside Hope and Jamie Laing, with the show being renamed to Going Home with Vick, Katie and Jamie.

+She has also anchored Radio 1's live coverage of Radio 1's Big Weekend, Glastonbury, Boardmasters and Leeds and Reading Festival.